-The Bath Skyline walk offers beautiful views of Bath among a setting of rolling fields.
+The Bath Skyline walk offers beautiful views of Bath among rolling fields.
 These fields are blanketed frost (if you visit in December like I did).
 You can see Bath Abbey to the right in this photo.
-While not noticeable The Roman Baths are right beside it, and the Theatre Royal is only a few block away.
+While not noticeable The Roman Baths are right beside it, and the Theatre Royal is only a few blocks away.
 The unique style of Georgian architecture and the Bath stone (a honey-coloured limestone used in many of the buildings in Bath) stands out against the winter skies.

 I always love getting a birds-eye-view when I travel to a new place.
 While you can pay to go up to the tower of Bath Abbey, I enjoyed this view from Bathwick Hill.
 It’s free, offers a lovely view of the city, and is a good way to get some nature into your visit to Bath.
 I can only imagine how pretty the rolling green fields of Bathwick Hill would be in other seasons.

-I stayed in a 6 bed female dorm at the YHA Bath Hostel.
-While the location was a bit outside the city (involved walking up Bathwick Hill), the hostel was clean and well taken care of.
+While in Bath I stayed in a 6-bed female dorm at the YHA Bath Hostel.
+While the location was a bit outside the centre of Bath (and involved walking up Bathwick Hill), the hostel was clean and well taken care of.
 I paid for my own stay here.
 If you are not on a budget, there are great hotels in Bath that you can book here.

-What favourite free birds-eye-view have you found on your travels?
+What’s the best birds-eye-view have you found on your travels?